G-k02/markdown-portfolio/_includes/05-emphasis.md

 **Programming languages**
 - C
 - Python
+-
-_More pogramming languages to be learnt soon!
+_More programming languages to be learnt soon!_